algorandfoundation/docs/docs/get-details/indexer.md

 # Search
 Searching is similar to lookup with the ability to return multiple or filtered results.
-This example searches for transctions based on a few filters.
+This example searches for transactions based on a few filters.

 === "JavaScript"
     <!-- ===JSSDK_INDEXER_SEARCH_MIN_AMOUNT=== -->